Modesty Blaise (novel): History

 This was the first novel to feature the character of Modesty Blaise and her right-hand-man, Willie Garvin.
 The series of books (all written by O'Donnell) ran concurrently with the comic strip until 1996 (the comic strip ran until 2001).

-Technically, this is a novelisation of a screenplay O'Donnell wrote based upon the character, although it predated the film release by a year.
-The filmed version of the screenplay bore little resemblance to O'Donnell's original (the author was often quoted as saying only a single, inconsequential, line of dialogue remained from his original script).
-Although the 1966 film version of Modesty Blaise was not a critical success, the book proved popular with fans of both the comic strip and readers of spy fiction (Blaise was promoted on the cover of the first American edition by Doubleday as the feminine answer to James Bond), and O'Donnell followed up with 10 more novels and two short story collections over the next 30 years.
+In 1964, O'Donnell, who had just sold the film rights on Modesty Blaise and had provided a proposal for a film script, approached Ernest Hecht, publisher of Souvenir Press, with the idea to write a novel different from the film script.
+O'Donnell's film script was rejected, and the final version of the screenplay bore little resemblance to O'Donnell's original (the author was often quoted as saying only a single, inconsequential, line of dialogue remained from his original script).
+Hecht and O'Donnell subsequently decided to go with a novel based on the original film script.
+The novel was released a year prior to the 1966 film version of Modesty Blaise; while the film was not a critical success, the book proved popular with fans of both the comic strip and readers of spy fiction (Blaise was promoted on the cover of the first American edition by Doubleday as the feminine answer to James Bond), and O'Donnell followed up with 10 more novels and two short story collections over the next 30 years.

 Most of the books had their first United Kingdom editions published by Souvenir Press, with Pan Books publishing all but the final volume, Cobra Trap, in paperback.
 A variety of American publishers, meanwhile, took turns issuing the series.

-The American first edition by Doubleday was featured prominently in the Quentin Tarantino film Pulp Fiction (the hit man played by John Travolta is twice shown reading the book).
+The American first edition by Doubleday was featured prominently in the Quentin Tarantino film Pulp Fiction (the hit man Vincent Vega, played by John Travolta, is twice shown reading the book).
 Reportedly the director used a mock-up of the book for filming, rather than an actual copy.
-Tarantino has stated his interest in directing a Modesty Blaise film on several occasions, but to date the closest he's gotten was lending his name to a 2003 made-for-video production, Quentin Tarantino Presents: My Name Is Modesty.
+Tarantino has stated his interest in directing a Modesty Blaise film on several occasions, but to date the closest he's gotten was lending his name to and executive producing a 2004 made-for-video production, Quentin Tarantino Presents: My Name Is Modesty.

-In the mid-1990s, DC Comics published a one-shot Modesty Blaise graphic novel based upon the novel.
+In 1994, DC Comics published a one-shot Modesty Blaise graphic novel based upon the novel, drawn by Dan Spiegle and Dick Giordano.